-Nine months ended 31st December

-Unit 2021 2020
+Unit 2022 2021

-Total construction waste Construction waste intensity tonnes tonnes/ 25,858 22,597
+Total construction waste Construction waste intensity Tonnes Tonnes/ 21,390 25,858

-construction site 2,698 2,248
+construction site 1,808 2,698

 Given the nature of our business of foundation, superstructure and other construction works, no significant hazardous waste was generated from our operations during the Reporting Year.
+For the coming year, the Group targets to reduce the non-hazardous waste by 2-3%.